 Added documentation for Neon's

 pg_tiktokenextension.
-This extension enables fast and efficient tokenization of data in your PostgreSQL database using OpenAI's tiktoken library.
+This extension enables fast and efficient tokenization of data in your POstgres database using OpenAI's tiktoken library.
 To learn how to install the extension, utilize its features for tokenization and token management, and integrate the extension with ChatGPT models, see The pg_tiktoken extension.

 Added documentation for

 pg_vectorextension.
-This extension enables vector similarity search and storing embeddings in PostgreSQL.
+This extension enables vector similarity search and storing embeddings in Postgres.
 It is particularly useful for applications involving natural language processing, such as those built on top of OpenAI's GPT models.
 For information about vector similarity and embeddings, how to enable the

 pgvectorextension in Neon, and how to create, store, and query vectors, see The pgvector extension.